wp-plugins/p-squirrel/readme.txt

 == Installation ==
 1. Upload the `p-squirrel` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the `Plugins` menu in WordPress
-3. That\'s it, Enjoy!
+3. That's it, Enjoy!

 == Frequently Asked Questions ==
 = What does p Squirrel do? =